foldda/rda/README.md

 ## Charian - A RDA-Based Serialization API

-Charian is an API for easily encoding and parsing RDA format strings, which is available in C#, Python, and Java [from its GitHub repo](https://github.com/foldda/charian).
+Charian is an API for encoding and parsing RDA formated strings.
 It's a utility for "packing" and "unpacking" arbitarily complex data into and from RDA strings.
+Charian is available in C#, Python, and Java [from its GitHub repo](https://github.com/foldda/charian).

 In the API, an RDA string is modeled as a data container, which has setter and getter methods that can be used to store and retrieve data by a data sender or receiver.
 Charian API makes the RDA string encoding and decoding easy and transparent to a user, and the intuitive "container" modeling fits perfectly into the house-moving analogy of data exchange late-binding.